top of page

 History in Urban Nature - Parks and Gardens

 $85.
-CAD per participant/ minimum 2 up to 6
+CAD per pax/2 up to 6

 Duration: 3h

-In addition to finding out about many historical events, the Tour is an invitation to walk in the footprints of the first herbalists and learn about the traditional use of plants and trees for health issues, even before the French colony.
-This Tour offers the opportunity to explore the benefits from 'forest bath' and time spend in natural forest as we share stories about the role of nature in today's life!
+In addition to finding out about many historical events related to the first urban garden of Quebec City, the Tour is an invitation to walk in the footprints of the first herbalists and learn about the traditional use of plants and trees for health issues before and during the French colony.

 With a historical overview of the park in relation to the city transformation, the Tour illustrates how climate, weather and geography influenced the course of history.